L96 Vortec 6.0 engine

 Torque Output360-390 lb-ft of torque

 In total, there were 10 different versions of the Gen 1/2 Vortec 6000.
 They all use aluminum cylinder heads paired with either aluminum or cast iron blocks.
 The only exception is the LQ4, which originally used cast iron cylinder heads from the 1999–2000 model years.
-The bore and stroke of the 6.0 Vortec engine is 101.6mm × 92mm (4.00″ × 3.62″) on all versions.
+The bore and stroke is 101.6mm × 92mm (4.00″ × 3.62″) on all versions.

 Internally, the first and second generation use hypereutectic cast aluminum alloy pistons, powdered metal I-beam connecting rods, and a cast iron crankshaft.
 Depending on the model, there are three different kinds of piston options: flat topped, dished, and dished with valve reliefs.
 The first generation uses only cathedral port cylinder heads, while the second generation uses both cathedral and rectangular port heads.